ChadFarrow/5050/NIP.md

 - `podcast_url` - podcast website or RSS feed URL
 - `episode` - specific episode this fundraiser is for
 - `duration` - fundraiser duration in seconds (alternative to calculating from creation time and end_date)
-- `lightning_address` - Lightning address for receiving payments (e.g., user@domain.com)
-- `lnurl` - LNURL-pay endpoint for generating invoices
+- `nwc` - Nostr Wallet Connect connection string for generating invoices (e.g., nostr+walletconnect://...)

 **Content:** Additional fundraiser details in plaintext